trussworks/Engineering-Playbook/docs/infrasec/aws/naming.md

 `terraform-${provider}-${purpose}` - is the general form

 - `$provider` - the terraform provider, e.g. "aws", "pagerduty", "github"
-- `$purpose` - a simple name describing the role/purpose of the resource, e.g. "slack-pivotal-bot", "webserver", "rds-log-cleaner"
+- `$purpose` - a simple name describing the role/purpose of the resource, e.g. "slack-bug-tracker-bot", "webserver", "rds-log-cleaner"

 e.g.